-During the 7-year period of discharged bankruptcy (sometimes less, depending on the conditions), you cannot manage a company.
+During the two year discharged period of bankruptcy (sometimes less, depending on the conditions), you cannot manage a company.
 You are obligated to cooperate with the AFSA, and failure to do so can see you declared as an undischarged bankrupt once again.

 Can I get a home loan after bankruptcy?

 Yes, you can still get a home loan after bankruptcy – it’s not a dead end for your finances.
 Discharged bankrupts can still apply for a home loan to buy either a home to live in or an investment property.

 This is because bankruptcy is not intended to be a punishment, but instead is meant to be a kind of reset button for people who have struggled with their finances.
 The Australian Bankruptcy Act was first introduced in 1966 in order to help Australians who have found themselves in debt that’s too much for them to pay off.

 Technically, anyone with unpaid, overdue debts that they cannot repay can make an application for bankruptcy, whatever those debts might be, but this isn’t a recommended course of action.
 The AFSA can reject any petition for bankruptcy if they believe the person can reasonably fulfill their liabilities.